BUSINESS DISPUTE ATTORNEYS IN ATLANTA, GA

 Trust and estate lawsuits our Atlanta probate lawyers handle involve breaches of fiduciary duties, fraud, asset mismanagement, undue influence, and more.
 Those who willfully break trust requirements or fail to act up to the law’s standard of trust ethics can be subject to lawsuits to compensate victims for their financial losses.

 The Business Trial Group believes you should not be denied your chance to recover losses simply because you do not have the financial means to pay hourly legal fees.
-That is why we don’t charge hourly legal fees at all.
-We only get a fee at all if we successfully resolve your case.
+That is why we don’t charge such fees at all.
+We get a fee only if we successfully resolve your case.

 This way, our cases are decided by the merits — and not by who has the biggest legal budget.
 Individuals and small businesses have difficulty competing with the seemingly endless resources of bigger companies and corporations, but without the concern of upfront legal fees, you have the chance to recover your losses without being forced to accept a lower settlement than you deserve.